AWN1000 10G Sensor - Internal Tap DeploymentUpdated Nov 13, 2023

-Deploy an AWN1000 10G Sensor with internal tap Direct link to this section
+You can deploy an AWN1000 10G Sensor with internal tap.

 The AWN1000 10G Sensor is an external network device that allows you to monitor network traffic.
 When the sensor is deployed with internal tap, the sensor passively captures all network traffic between the switch and the firewall.